So, I think I might be dropping the act more permanently than I thought.

 So, who is the person behind the schtick?
 I’m going to stop hiding behind the cryptic initials and get real.

 Hi!
 My name is Sarah.
-I’m 30 years old, I have a cat named Finn, and I live in a basement apartment in the New York Hudson Valley.
+I’m 30 years old, I have little boy tabby cat, and I live in a basement apartment in the American northeast.
 For the past three and a half years, I have been supporting myself and my cat by working as a tutor and Adjunct Professor–with as many as four jobs at a time!–but it’s making me miserable.
-I’m also neurodivergent (suspected to be on the autism spectrum), fat, and queer.
-I’ve been in an abusive relationship with academia most of my life, but I’m workin’ on it, and I’m planning to relate to it in a new capacity soon–I’m applying to at least one PsyD program in California so I can study psychospiritual depth psychology, which is a type of psychology that has helped my mentally ill ass a lot over the past 5 years.
+I’m also white, neurodivergent, fat, and queer.
+I’ve been in an abusive relationship with academia most of my life, but I’m workin’ on it, and I’m planning to relate to it in a new capacity soon–I’m applying to at least one psychology graduate program so I can study psychospiritual depth psychology, which is a type of psychology that has helped my mentally ill ass a lot over the past 5 years.